 - Keep in mind that your mail can be read by prison officials.
 For your own protection, be thoughtful about sharing information that could put you at risk, such as immigration status, history of incarceration, or any other sensitive information.

 - Prisons can often significantly delay letters.
-If you go 4-6 weeks without hearing back from your pen pal, you can check the GDOC website to see if they have been transferred to a new prison, and contact us at firstname.lastname@example.org.
+If you go 4-6 weeks without hearing back from your pen pal, please reach out to us at email@example.com and we will let you know if they’ve been transferred to a different prison.

 - If your pen pal knows anyone else who would like to be written to, you can either 1.
 Ask them for their name and GDC number, and share that information with us, or 2.
 Give them our address, so that they can write to us: Georgia Freedom Letters, PO Box 5290, Atlanta, GA, 31107.

 - If you receive a request that you are unable to meet, it is okay to be honest and direct –– e.g. “Unfortunately, I’m not able to provide financial/legal support.”
 Most importantly, do not promise to offer support that you are unable to follow through on.
 While GFL does not currently have an infrastructure to offer legal or financial support, we are hoping to build out a support network through this project.
 You can also forward any questions to us at firstname.lastname@example.org.